radioglaciology/radarfilmstudio/readme.md

 You will need to replace `<somerandomstringofcharactershere>` with some string of random characters.
 (For local testing, it really doesn't matter what you put here.)
 You will also need to replace `<local postgres password>` with the password you setup in the "Database setup" section.
 You may also need to change the username, database name, and or port here.

 ### Setting up a `conda` environment

+It's recommended to set your default conda channel to `conda-forge` (but probably not strictly required).

+One of the pip-only packages (pybrake) also requires gcc.
+If you're on Ubuntu, you can do `sudo apt install build-essential`.

 `conda env create -f environment.yml --name spri_explore`